 Swimming pools are a place for fun, exercise and entertainment.
-But they are also dangerous places and the site of many accidents.
+But, they are also dangerous places and the site of many accidents.
 Many of these accidents result in serious injuries or even death.
-In fact, according to the Centers for Disease Control and Prevention, more than one-fifth of fatal drowning victims are children 14 years of age or younger and for every child who dies from drowning, another four children received emergency department medical care for nonfatal injuries.
+In fact, according to the Centers for Disease Control and Prevention, more than one-fifth of fatal drowning victims are children 14 years of age or younger.
+Furthermore, for every child who dies from drowning, another four children received emergency medical care for nonfatal injuries.

 Unfortunately, many swimming pool accidents are preventable with the accident occurring due to the negligence of the swimming pool owner or operator.
 Swimming pool owners, including homeowners, hotels, resorts, schools, water parks and city public pool operators, are obligated to provide a safe swimming pool area by taking certain precautions to prevent swimming pool accidents from occurring.

 - Poorly trained or lack of lifeguards

 - Inadequate or ineffective barriers

 - Pool drains that are dangerous or defective

 Ways to Prevent or Minimize Risk of Swimming Pool Accidents

 Property owners and swimming pool operators have an obligation to ensure that the swimming pool is in a safe condition and that the swimming pool complies with applicable codes and regulations.
 Most swimming pool accidents can be prevented if swimming pool owners and operators obey these rules and regulations.